-Obstetricians and nurses are trained to make sure the birth of a child goes smoothly.
-They should understand how to act quickly if they see signs of distress.
-If they fail to act quickly, the consequences can be grave.
-The infant can lose oxygen quickly and suffer brain damage, leading to cerebral palsy and other life-altering conditions.
+Obstetricians and nurses are trained to ensure that the labor and delivery process goes smoothly and safely.
+You trust them to act quickly if they see signs of distress in your baby.
+If they fail to meet this expectation, the consequences can be grave.
+The fetus may lose oxygen quickly and suffer brain damage, leading to cerebral palsy and other life-altering conditions.

-The birth injury attorneys McGowan, Hood & Felder, LLC take such cases very seriously.
-Injuries to babies and mothers during labor and delivery can cause lifelong medical and emotional problems, and medical malpractice is often to blame.
-Most birth injuries are preventable when doctors follow standard treatment protocols.
-Failure to respond quickly to changes in fetal heart monitor tracings, shifts in a baby’s position or other warning signs can result in injury to both the mother and the infant.
+The experienced South Carolina birth injury attorneys of McGowan, Hood & Felder, LLC, take such cases very seriously.
+Injuries to babies and mothers during labor and delivery cause lifelong medical, emotional, and financial problems.
+While most birth injuries are preventable when doctors follow standard treatment protocols, medical malpractice is often to blame for complications.

 - Cerebral palsy